Hearing Procedures

 Any request to the Board to reconsider a ruling on a preliminary matter shall be in writing and filed within five (5) calendar days from the date of the ruling.
 The opposing party shall have five (5) calendar days from the date of the request for reconsideration to respond.
 Thereafter, the Board shall issue a written decision on the request.

 Each party shall submit an original and three copies of its Prehearing Submission to the Board by the date set by the Board.
-The Prehearing Submission may not be submitted by facsimile or email; it must be mailed or hand-delivered to the Board.
-In addition to the required hard copy the Board may request an electronic copy of the Prehearing Submission or any other pleading.
+The Prehearing Submission must be mailed or hand-delivered to the Board.
+In addition to the required hard copy the Board encourages parties to submit an electronic copy of the Prehearing Submission or any other pleading in PDF format.
+Electronically submitted exhibits must be separated from the Prehearing Submission pleading, individually attached as PDF documents, and clearly labeled as an exhibit per the labeling instructions below.

 The Prehearing Submission of the County or LFRD shall consist of the following:

 The Appellant’s Prehearing Submission shall consist of the same material outlined above except there is no need for a list of charges.
-Appellant will place his/her exhibits in a 3-ring binder.
+Appellant will place Appellant’s exhibits in a 3-ring binder.
 Each exhibit must be labeled and tabbed.
-Appellant will label his/her exhibits as A. Ex.
+Appellant will label Appellant’s exhibits as A. Ex.
 1, A. Ex.
 2, etc.

 At least seven (7) days before the prehearing conference the parties shall provide the Board with brief written explanations of any objections they may have to the other party’s exhibits or witnesses.